VenVen

 Why are coffee carts leaving HoneyBook in 2026?

-The most common reason cited in the HoneyBook subreddit and the Facebook groups is the February 2025 price hike.
-HoneyBook raised the Starter plan from $19 to $36/mo, an 89% jump in one move.
+The most common reason cited in the HoneyBook subreddit and the Facebook groups is the 2025 repricing.
+HoneyBook raised the Starter plan from $19 to $29/mo on annual billing ($36 month-to-month).
 For low-volume operators the new entry price was hard to justify against the same feature set.
 The second reason is fit: HoneyBook is a horizontal CRM that treats a coffee catering quote the same as a wedding photography quote, and it lacks coffee-specific cost modeling, permit tracking, and pricing data.

 Is VenVen really cheaper than HoneyBook now?

-Yes, after the 2025 hike.
-HoneyBook Starter is $36/mo on annual billing (up from $19).
-VenVen Pro is $29/mo monthly or $24/mo annual.
-That is the first time VenVen Pro has been cheaper than HoneyBook's entry tier.
+Yes, on both billing cycles.
+HoneyBook Starter is $29/mo on annual billing and $36 month-to-month (up from $19 before the 2025 repricing).
+VenVen Pro is $24/mo annual or $29 monthly.
 VenVen Pro also charges 0% on top of Stripe Connect, so you do not pay a platform fee on event payments beyond the standard Stripe processing rate.

 Does VenVen support photography, planning, or other creative services like HoneyBook?